Skip to main content

 • The auto-negotiation race finds H2 fails with an ALPNMismatchError.
 The lib reuses that same TLS connection and drops to H1 instead of redoing the handshake.

-What the H1 transport actually does
+What the H1 transport does

 What gets fingerprinted at H1